integritee-network/worker/docs/trusted-rpc-interface.md

 # Trusted Rpc Interface
 This document contains information about the trusted worker json-rpc interface.
 The trusted worker server is a tls websocket directly running in the enclave.

-The server expects an json-rpc call of the following format:
+The server expects a json-rpc call of the following format:

 `{"jsonrpc": "2.0", "method": "author_pendingExtrinsics", "params": ["5Ki5bf4dcY9eyrqBRe6Xbr5accvo42XZb86eXv5mkTJo"], "id": 1}`